desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 delegation's NS RRset.
-For example, when discovering signaling names by performing an NSEC walk or zone transfer of a signaling zone, the parental agent MUST NOT assume that the nameserver(s) under whose signaling domain(s) a signaling name appears is actually authoritative for the corresponding child.
+For example, when discovering signaling names by performing an NSEC walk or zone transfer of a signaling zone, the parental agent MUST NOT assume that a nameserver under whose signaling domain a signaling record appears is actually authoritative for the corresponding child.

 Instead, whenever a list of "bootstrappable domains" is obtained other than directly from the parent, the parental